-FF would collapse Government over Children’s Hospital but for Brexit
+FF would collapse Government over children’s hospital but for Brexit

-Party denies they are propping up Government: ‘we don’t think they are doing a good job’
+Party denies it is propping up Government: ‘we don’t think they are doing a good job’

 A view of the construction site of The National Children’s Hospital.
 Photograph: Tom Honan/The Irish Times